 “We have worked very hard to ensure our project is capable of achieving net-zero performance,” says Eva Clayton, President of Nisga’a Lisims Government.
 “We put forward an ambitious action plan for producing net-zero LNG right here at home to help lower global emissions by displacing coal and oil overseas.
 I am pleased to see the B.C. government’s new LNG framework recognizing what we have long known: that economic reconciliation and net-zero LNG development go hand in hand.”

 “We’re excited about the leading sustainability profile that this project brings to the industry," said Charlotte Raggett, President of Rockies LNG.
-"Canadian natural gas is less carbon-intensive than gas from most other producing regions, and much cleaner than coal.
-Combined with a net-zero liquefaction facility, natural gas exported from Ksi Lisims LNG is Canada's opportunity to significantly reduce global greenhouse gas emissions by displacing higher emitting fuels, or LNG from more carbon-intensive supply regions."
+"Canadian natural gas is less carbon-intensive than gas from other producing regions, and cleaner than coal.
+Combined with a net-zero liquefaction facility, natural gas exported from Ksi Lisims LNG is an opportunity to reduce global greenhouse gas emissions by potentially displacing higher emitting fuels, or LNG from more carbon-intensive supply regions."

 In another positive development, the Government of Canada issued Ksi Lisims LNG a 40-year export license on March 15th.
 The approval of Canada's Natural Resources Minister formalizes the Canada Energy Regulator's decision from last December.